 Names for the neighborhood

 Morningside was an early name for the neighborhood, before the Wedgwood housing started by Albert Balch in the 1940s.
-Today the Morningside Market, built in 1926 at 9118 35th Ave NE, is the only original building or business with a Morningside attribution.
+Today the Morningside Market, built in 1926 at 9118 35th Ave NE, is the only original building or business which still has a Morningside attribution.

 The Morningside Heights plat (a development with streets and house lots laid out) was the first in the future-Wedgwood area to be advertised and promoted by a real estate company.
 Today the Morningside Heights apartments on the southwest corner of NE 95th Street, built in 1994, are a tribute to the plat name.